Changing the way Django 5.1 generates admin list labels

 utils.pretty_name = custom_pretty_name

-This code needs to be placed inside of manage.py
+This code needs to be placed inside of settings.py

-.
+, all the way at the top.
 Placing it anywhere else means that Django still uses the original version before it’s replaced with the custom one.
-Once you add this code to the top of manage.py
+Once you add this code to the top of settings.py

 , the table headers are now nicely succinct, and by using Python’s inspect